A Distributed Block-Split Gibbs Sampler with Hypergraph Structure for High-Dimensional Inverse Problems: Conclusion

 \section{Conclusion}

-In this paper, a distributed block-coordinate SPA Gibbs sampler has been introduced to efficiently solve large scale imaging inverse problems.
+In this paper, a distributed block-coordinate SGS has been introduced to efficiently solve large scale imaging inverse problems.
 The approach leverages the approximate data augmentation scheme AXDA~\cite{Vono_etal_2020,Rendell2021} to efficiently handle composite functions involving linear operators.
 A block-coordinate approach is adopted to split and distribute all the variables over multiple workers.
-The proposed method exploits the hypergraph structure of the linear operators to design a versatile distributed block-coordinate sampler.
+The proposed method exploits the hypergraph structure of the linear operators to design a versatile distributed block-coordinate split Gibbs sampler.

-Experiments on a supervised image deblurring problem show that the proposed approach forms reliable estimates with quantified uncertainty in a significantly reduced amount of time, compared to a state-of-the-art non-distributed version of the sampler~\cite{Vono2019icassp}.
+Experiments on a supervised image deblurring problem show that the proposed approach forms reliable estimates with quantified uncertainty in a significantly reduced amount of time, compared to a state-of-the-art non-distributed version of the sampler from~\cite{Vono2019icassp}.
 In particular, the proposed sampler is shown to provide estimators at a fraction of the runtime of the serial implementation by using an increasing number of workers $K$.
 Processing a 1 million pixel image using our current Python implementation takes less than 2 minutes to obtain a good restoration with associated credibility intervals.

-Note that the proposed distributed block-coordinate SPA Gibbs sampler is directly applicable to a much wider class of applications than the restoration problems addressed in this work, such as image inpainting, super-resolution or reconstruction.
-Future works include the development of an asynchronous version of the proposed approach, to further speed up the inference process, while maintaining the convergence of the Markov chain.
+Note that the proposed distributed block-coordinate SGS is directly applicable to a much wider class of applications than the restoration problems addressed in this work, such as image inpainting, super-resolution or reconstruction.
+Future works include the development of an asynchronous version of the proposed approach to further speed up the inference process, while maintaining the convergence of the Markov chain.